edisplay/RCB_TA_notes/week-14-node-express-handlebars/homework_instructions.md

 	2. Create the `schema.sql` file

-	3. Code out the schema for your database
+	3. Put the SQL that you used to create your database

+	4. Create a `seeds.sql` file

+	5. Put insert sql queries inside of the `seeds.sql` file to populate your tables with data

 	4. Launch MySQL, create the database and table